 Inclusive, Communication, Advocacy & Negotiation (I-CAN) – a rights based programme for women.
 An interpersonal communication skills and human rights programme created by women for women.
 It aims to empower women to improve their economic circumstances through learning the soft skills of interpersonal communication and negotiation.
 It is a needs and rights based inclusive learning programme that supports diversity and equality in the workplace.

 Furthermore, from time to time the CRC provides mediation information sessions to the general public.

 Monday to Friday: 9:30 am to 7:00 pm

 Saturday & Sunday: By Appointment

 Closed: Bank Holidays & 22nd December to 2nd of January

 Some Terms & Conditions:

 Mediation appointments are provided on a as-and-when available basis.
 The centre reserves the right to refuse service if clients are aggressive towards staff or other parties before, during or after a mediation appointment.

-The CRC, Helplink Support Services nor any of its staff, employees, volunteers or contractors cannot be held legally responsible for any decisions arising from a mediation appointment provided by Helplink Support Services CLG.
-Furthermore, all parties must agree, in writing, to fully indemnify Helplink Support Services CLG against any and all legal actions arising from the mediation process.
+The CRC, Helplink Support Service nor any of its staff, employees, volunteers or contractors cannot be held legally responsible for any decisions rising from a mediation session provided by Helplink Support Services CLG.
+Furthermore, all parties must agree, in writing, to fully indemnify Helplink Support Services CLG against any and all legal actions rising from the mediation process.

 All parties agree to sign and be bound by all Non Disclosure Agreements and Mediation Contracts provided by the Helplink Conflict Resolution Centre before any Mediation can begin.